The M.S. in Finance program application deadlines is July 1 for the following Fall semester.

 - What would you contribute to our program?

 - What are some of your short- and long-term professional goals?

 - How would a University of Nebraska–Lincoln M.S. in Finance assist you in achieving your goals?

-A professional resume should be submitted through GAMES.
+A professional resume should be submitted through the graduate application.
 Please include the following: relevant work experience, skills and involvement and education.

 TOEFL exam (required for international students)

 TOEFL score (minimum score of 550 written, 213 computer based or 80 iBT)

 Alternatively, international students may submit IELTS scores.
 A score of 6.5 is required.

 Apply online and submit the $50 application fee.

 All Supporting Documents including unofficial transcripts and test scores are uploaded directly via the graduate application.